Public Education and Healing in 21st Century Bosnia and Herzegovina

 - Most meals (estimated at $6-$10 per meal)

 - Activities, housing or transportation not associated with or included in the program

 During the program, students will stay in Bed & Breakfast style accommodations.
-Bedrooms will range from 2 to 4 students per room and breakfast is included with the stay.
+Bedrooms will range from 2 to 4 students per room.

-Christi Siver, Assistant Professor of Political Science, will be leading this short-term program to BiH.
-She travelled to the region in 2012 with a faculty development group and fell in love with the country.
+Terry Johnson, associate professor in the Education Department, will lead this short-term program to BiH.
+She travelled to the region in 2015 with CSB/SJU students and in 2012 with a faculty development group.
 She will be partnering with Nesto Vise, who will provide all of the on the ground support.
-Her scholarly background is in military institutions and human rights, so she is eager to spend more time in a post-conflict society full of dynamic identities.